 Breastfeeding can come with an extreme learning curve and intense pressure – literally and figuratively.
-Here are some of the best tips to finding success with nursing.
+Here are some of the best tips for finding success in nursing.

 If you choose to breastfeed your baby, you should consider some important things to give yourself the best chance to succeed.
-Keep in mind that no matter how your breastfeeding journey plays out, you are an incredible mom.
+Remember that you are an incredible mom, no matter how your breastfeeding journey goes.

 How do I get breastfeeding off to a successful start?

 For the highest chances of success at breastfeeding, the evidence-based best practice supports immediate, uninterrupted skin-to-skin contact until the completion of the first feeding.